Clinical trials are a vital part in the long and involved process of bringing a new drug to market.

 - Multilingual desktop publishing / typesetting

-The processes chosen for a particular document will usually vary according to its nature; for example an appointment reminder card may require a different level of attention to an ICF or PIL.
+The processes chosen for a particular document will usually vary according to its nature; for example an appointment reminder card may require a different level of attention to the translation of an ICF or PIL.

-Please contact us for a discussion about your particular requirements in this area, or complete the form below if you would like to request a quotation.
+Please contact us for a discussion about your particular clinical trial translation requirements, or complete the form below if you would like to request a quotation.